ankur-bansal08/product-feed/README.md

 3. All logic has been kept under productfeed package so that it would be easier to refer a specific feature.
 4. JAXB maven plugin is used to generate Java classes from the provided xsd schema.
 Generated java code is kept directly under default maven package structure.
 5. DB related configuration properties are kept in application.properties file
-6. I have also used Lombok to take care of boilerplate code.
+6. Lombok is used to take care of boilerplate code.
 7. Apache common lang3 is added to provide additional util methods.
 8. H2 Db is used for testing.
 9. Jackson is used for object mapping and Jakarta is used for javax based binding functionalities.